9p4/9p4.github.io/README.md

 [National Cyber Scholarship Competition Writeup](/National-Cyber-Scholarship-Competition-Writeup) A writeup for the 2021 National Cyber Scholarship Competition.

+[SMBC Comic Fulltext Search](/comic-fulltext-search) A program to fuzzy search through SMBC comics.
+Done completely in the frontend.

 ## Projects Not Hosted Here But Are Still Cool

 [Discord Cowsay Bot](https://github.com/sambhavsaggi/discord-cowsay-bot) A simple bot that runs the iconic `cowsay` program, but in Discord.